getgud-io/python-getgud-sdk/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/your/python-getgud-sdk
 ```

+On Windows add path to SDK .pyd file to PYTHONPATH

 4. Do not forget to set `LOG_FILE_PATH` and `CONFIG_PATH` environment variables to use SDK!

 We have build the SDK an it is ready for use!